withastro/astro/packages/integrations/node/README.md

 ## Troubleshooting

-For help, check out the `#support-threads` channel on [Discord](https://astro.build/chat).
+For help, check out the `#support` channel on [Discord](https://astro.build/chat).
 Our friendly Support Squad members are here to help!

 You can also check our [Astro Integration Documentation][astro-integration] for more on integrations.